JelleBootsma/AOC2023/README.md

 # Advent Of Code 2023 (AOC2023) - Rust

-This repository contains my solutions for Advent of Code 2023, written in Rust.
-I am using this as an opportunity to learn Rust and improve my programming skills.
+This repository contains my solutions for Advent of Code 2023, written in Rust, as I am using this as an opportunity to learn Rust.

 ## Advent Of Code